-Responding to the emerging scientific and practical requirements with respect to geodesy, the International Association of Geodesy (IAG) has over the last five years developed the idea of an Integrated Global Geodetic Observing System (IGGOS, see e.g. Rummel et al., 2002).
+Responding to the emerging scientific and practical requirements with respect to geodesy, the International Association of Geodesy (IAG) has over the last 5 years developed the idea of an Global Geodetic Observing System (GGOS, originally named Integrated Global Geodetic Observing System, IGGOS, see e.g. Rummel et al., 2002).
 The combination and integration of the geodetic observation techniques into such a system is a mandatory step in order to exploit the full potential of the techniques and to provide the backbone for an Earth monitoring system as well as to meet the requirements of most of the emerging applications.

-IGGOS as proposed by Rummel et al. (2002) and further specified by Beutler et al. (2003) "aims at maintaining the stability of and providing the ready access to the existing time series of geometric and gravimetric reference frames by ensuring the generation of uninterrupted time series of state-of-the-art global observations related to the three pillars of geodesy."
+The IGGOS as proposed by Rummel et al. (2002) and further specified by Beutler et al. (2003) "aims at maintaining the stability of and providing the ready access to the existing time series of geometric and gravimetric reference frames by ensuring the generation of uninterrupted time series of state-of-the-art global observations related to the three pillars of geodesy".
 The three pillars of geodesy are considered to be (1) geometry and kinematics, (2) Earth orientation and rotation, and (3) gravity field and its variability.

-In designing the IGGOS, it may be worthwhile to take, at least for a moment, a user-driven top-down approach.
-Here, we will discuss requirements and consequences for the implementation of the IGGOS both with respect to Earth system monitoring and ad hoc determination of geodetic positions.
+In designing the GGOS, it may be worthwhile to take, at least for a moment, a user-driven top-down approach.
+Here, we will discuss requirements and consequences for the implementation of the GGOS both with respect to Earth system monitoring and ad hoc determination of geodetic positions.
 In doing so, we will focus on the reference frame issue.
-Starting from the Integrated Global Observing Strategy (IGOS), the contribution of the IGGOS to the three Global Observing Systems (G3OS) is discussed (Section 2.
-Different examples of ad hoc positioning, which is introduced in Section 3, are used in Section 4 to condense a set of future user requirements for access to geodetic positions in terms of accuracy and latency.
-Finally, consequences for the goals and implementation of the IG-GOS are ventilated (Section 5).
+Starting from the Integrated Global Observing Strategy (IGOS), the contribution of the GGOS to the three Global Observing Systems (G3OS) is discussed (Section 2).
+Different examples of ad hoc positioning, which is introduced in Section 3, are used in Section 4 to condense a set of future user requirements (UR) for access to geodetic positions in terms of accuracy and latency.
+Finally, consequences for the goals and implementation of the GGOS are ventilated (Section 5).

-2 Global Monitoring of the Earth System
+2. Global monitoring of the Earth system

-Recognising the need for global monitoring as a prerequiste for understanding the impact of mankind on the Earth system and to devise actions to mitigate the predicted changes particularly in the climate system, three Global Observing Systems for Climate (GCOS), Terrestrial (GTOS) and Ocean (GOOS) were initiated and partly established under the United Nations Environmental Programme's (UNEP) Earth Watch activities.
-These systems are developing rapidly following the IGOS.
+Recognising the need for global monitoring as a prerequiste for understanding the impact of mankind on the Earth system and to devise actions to mitigate the predicted changes particularly in the climate system, three Global Observing Systems for Climate (GCOS), Terrestrial (GTOS) and Ocean (GOOS) were initiated and partly established under the United Nations Environmental Programme's (UNEP) Earth Watch activities2.
+These systems are developing rapidly following the IGOS3.

-The IGOS emphasises the necessary transition from a research state to operational observing systems (see, e.g., Williams & Townshend, 1998).
-This is justfied by the requirements for Earth system observations resulting from the nature of the processes in the Earth system.
-Key requirements for sustainable monitoring, which is the overall goal of the observing systems, are that it is long-term and homogeneous in time.
+The IGOS emphasises the necessary transition from a research state to operational observing systems (see e.g., Williams and Townshend, 1998).
+This is justified by the requirements for Earth system observations resulting from the nature of the processes in the Earth system.
+Key requirements for sustainable monitoring which is the overall goal of the observing systems are that it is long-term and homogeneous in time.
 These requirements can only be met by operational observation systems.
 Moreover, IGOS requests the monitoring to be multi-parameter, global and integrated.
-Another focus of IGOS is on the data archives, as well as the accessibility of data, products and information for user.
-Here, it is stated that data archives resulting from Earth observing systems must be integrated, quality-controlled, homogeneous, consistent, and last but not least accessible.
-The last point cannot be overemphasised and currently, research in many areas is hampered by difficulties in accessing relevant databases.
+Another focus of IGOS is on the data archives, as well as the accessibility of data, products and information for users.
+Here, it is